clem9669/wordlists/README.md

 I have already removed `œ,ï,ö,ä,ü,û,ô,î,â,ë,ù,µ` which are difficult to type chars even if they are present in french alphabet.

+## ⚠️ Release Compilation ⚠️

+Because It might be simpler for you, I already compiled 3 differents versions of wordlists in the [Release](https://github.com/clem9669/wordlists/releases) section of Github

+All details are there about wordlists combinaison.

 ### Secondary

 In the folder **WEB**, you can found a wordlist for pentesting purpose wich is design to find ressources for french people too.